 This allocation among performance shares, RSUs, and stock options is based on the Committee's subjective determination that generally, 75% of equity grants should be related to Company performance: i.e., in the case of performance shares, the shares would be earned if the Company met targets specified in the 2011-2013 Fiscal Year Performance Share Program, and, in the case of stock options, the value of the stock option to the recipient of the award would ultimately be based on Company share price exceeding the exercise price of the option on the date of vesting.
 The Committee believes that this allocation serves to align the interests of the NEOs with shareholder interests.
-In fiscal year 2011, the Committee awarded Ms. McConnell performance shares in an amount that exceeded her regular target award for performance shares based on its determination that this increase was appropriate in light of her performance and general compensation level.
+In fiscal year 2011, the Committee awarded Ms. McConnell performance shares in an amount that exceeded her regular target award for performance and general compensation level.
 For this reason, the aggregate value of Ms. McConnell's fiscal year 2011 equity grant was allocated 67% to performance shares and 17% each to RSUs and stock options.
 Accordingly, 84% of Ms. McConnell's equity grant for fiscal year 2011 was performance-based.

 Our Performance Share Program.
 Our Performance Share Program is designed to motivate and reward long-term strategic management that results in profitable growth and sustained shareholder value creation.
 Performance shares may be earned based on performance during each of the three fiscal years in the program.
 Earned shares vest on the third anniversary of the grant date so long as the grantee is still employed by the Company.
 The first part of the award is based on "Value Creation," whereby shares may be earned annually based on a measurement which looks at annual budgeted operating cash flow and changes in EBITDA from the prior year multiplied by five.
 Each of the three years of the program related to Value Creation is weighted 20%, for a total of up to 60%.
 The second part of the award, which is weighted 40%, is based on continued growth and determined by the compounded three-year EBITDA growth result, which is measured at the end of the three-year performance period.
 As used in our performance share program, EBITDA is earnings before interest, depreciation and amortization, adjusted to exclude items impacting comparability and discontinued operations.
 Both the calculation of EBITDA and operating cash flow are subject to adjustments relating to major acquisitions, major divestitures and certain other defined items.
-In addition, the calculation of EBITDA and operating cash flow targets for the years covered by the program and determines what adjustments, if any, shall be made to the calculation of EBITDA and operating cash flow targets for the years of objectives that are based on one-year performance and at the end of the three-year period in connection with results that are based on cumulative years.
+In addition, the calculation of EBITDA and operating cash flow are subject to adjustment for certain defined items or events.
+At the beginning of each three-year program, the Compensation Committee establishes the EBITDA and operating cash flow targets for the years covered by the program and determines what adjustments, if any, shall be made to the calculation of EBITDA and operating cash flow.
+Results are measured at the end of each program year, in the case of objectives that are based on one-year performance and at the end of the three-year period in connection with results that are based on cumulative years.